Trifon Zarezan Day. First Pruning of the Vines

-He is also said to have gained the favour of the Roman Emperor Gordian after healing his daughter at the age of 17.
-Unfortunately, after Gordian’s death he was succeeded by Emperor Decious who persecuted the Christians and eventually had Trifon arrested and thrown into prison where he was brutally tortured before being killed.
+He had gained the favour of the Roman Emperor Gordian after healing his daughter at the age of 17.
+Unfortunately, after Gordian’s death he was succeeded by Emperor Decious.
+He persecuted the Christians and eventually had Trifon arrested and thrown into prison.
+Here he was brutally tortured before being killed.

 After the birth, Mary was carrying the baby Jesus near to Trifons home.